vernisaz/simtotp/README.md

 reflecting in *mapping* though.

 The program needs to know *HOME* directory to successfully function.
-It gets obtained automatically at the first run when the program invoked from a terminal.
+It gets obtained automatically at the first run when the program invoked from a **terminal**.
 It doesn't matter how the program executed in the case.

 If _.home_ file wasn't created for some reason.
 You can create it manually with a string with full HOME directory path.
 The file has to be in the same directory as *simtotp* executable;